advance100/doc_webpack/motivation.md

 ## Strategy

 A clever parser would allow most existing code to run.
-If the developer does something weird try to find the most compatible solution.
+If the developer does something weird it would try to find the most compatible solution.